 It actually made perfect sense.
 What better place to meet the love of your life than during an event where you’re dressed nicely and aiming to be on your best, most polite and charming behavior?
 Additionally, you’re surrounded by people who all have your same goal: grow your business.
 So, you already have a huge commonality.

-A great example is LinkedIn, a professional networking site which has more than 330 million members, who likely joined either to find a new job or make connections to improve their current job or business.
+LinkedIn is known as a professional networking site which has hundreds of millions of members, who likely joined either to find a new job or make connections to improve their current job or business.
 But do some members have other motives?
 I believe they do.